nexiality/nexial-core/support/changelogs/nexial-core-v1.0.changelog.md

 # Release 1.0

+[jms]
+- missing client connection jar logic so we can provide instruction for missing client jars
+- remove vendor-specific code (use Java reflection instead)

 [rdbms]
 - missing database driver logic so we can provide instruction for missing database driver
 - remove driver-specific code (use Java reflection instead)